 Remuneration decisions are based purely on competence for the role, regardless of any other attribute.
 All equality and inclusion issues are raised at each meeting of the Nomination Committee.
 We ensure that our employees and contractors are fairly compensated.
 We monitor average salaries across our regions of operation to ensure that Polymetal's salaries are equal to or exceeds them.
-Polymetal minimum salaries are 89% higher than the regional minimum in Russia and 110% in Kazakhstan.
+Polymetal average salary is 86% higher than the regional average in Kazakhstan.
 We also check contractors' wages data during open tenders.
 All salaries of Polymetal's employees and contractors at our sites exceed the local living wage.